 Certainly, massage makes you feel good, but what are some of its physiological effects?
 Proponents of massage are challenged to provide specific mechanisms for the purported benefits, but does science support the multitude of claims made by massage therapists

 In a study conducted at the University of Northern Iowa in Cedar Falls, 22 men ran to exhaustion, then either 1) recovered passively in a supine position, 2) rode a bike at a very low intensity or 3) had their legs massaged by a certified massage therapist.
-Researchers drew blood from the test subjects and determined their lactate (lactic acid) levels at three, five, nine, 15 and 20 minutes postexercise.
-Low-intensity cycling was found to be best for lowering blood lactate levels, and no difference existed between blood levels of subjects who recovered passively and had massage.
+Researchers drew blood from the test subjects and determined their lactate (lactic acid) levels at three, five, nine, 15, and 20 minutes post-exercise.
+Low-intensity cycling was found to be best for lowering blood lactate levels, and no difference existed between the blood levels of subjects who recovered passively and had a massage.

 This study doesn’t suggest that massage is useless for athletes, but does show that its effects may have little to do with the removal of lactic acid.
 This makes sense if lactic acid doesn’t cause muscle soreness.